ReadMe for Robocode

 You can read more details here:

-REPORTING ISSUES / BUGS
+REPORTING ISSUES / BUGS 🐛

-FEATURE REQUESTS
+FEATURE REQUESTS 💡

-If you are a registered user at SourceForge (register here you will be able to add a "monitor" to your request.
-This way you will be able to receive notifications when someone adds comments to your request entry, but will also be able to better track the current status of your entry, e.g. when the feature has been implemented and with which version of Robocode it will be available.
+If you are a registered user at SourceForge (register here), you will be able to add a "monitor" to your request.
+This way, you will receive notifications when someone adds comments to your request and be able to better track its status, such as when the feature has been implemented and in which version of Robocode it will be available.

-NEWS
+NEWS 📰

-You can also follow Robocode on Twitter and Facebook here:
+You can also follow Robocode on Facebook:

 The RoboWiki can be followed on Twitter as well:

-HOW TO CONTRIBUTE
+HOW TO CONTRIBUTE 🤝

 Robocode is divided into several modules.
 You can read Pavel Savara's blog post to get a good overview of Robocode here: